mediafly/extensions-documentation/interactives.md

 This section describes all of the APIs available to Interactives developers.
 For each call, we list the mflyCommands.js call as well as the base URL.
 Please use the mflyCommands.js call where possible.

-** A note on 'Availability':** You will see many API calls have no version numbers within the Availability column.
+*A note on 'Availability':* You will see many API calls have no version numbers within the Availability column.
 In these cases, the calls have been in existence for a sufficiently long period of time that Interactives developers no longer need to worry about whether their clients' apps support those calls anymore.

-** Keeping mflyCommands up-to-date:** mflyCommands.js is available on the [bower package manager](http://bower.io/).
+*Keeping mflyCommands up-to-date:* mflyCommands.js is available on the [bower package manager](http://bower.io/).
 This is the recommended way of consuming it as a dependency in your interactive.
-Link to the bower package: http://bower.io/search/?q=mfly-commands
+The bower package can be found here: [http://bower.io/search/?q=mfly-commands](http://bower.io/search/?q=mfly-commands)

 ## Controlling the app
 Controlling the app is done by opening a window to a special URL through JavaScript.
 The container app will handle this as an instruction to handle.
 The list of available URLs, and their appropriate actions, are listed below.